hbctraining/main/training_development.md

 * Lessons: Include two links in bullet points.
 One to the workshop schedule page, another to the self-learning links.
 * Installation requirements

+You can **create folders** at this point or do it as you need them.
+Some examples include `lessons`, `schedule`, `data` and `scripts`.

+It is a good idea to hash out a **proposed schedule** for the workshop.
+You may want to do this in a shared Google doc at first.
+This way you can take notes on what would be contained in each lesson, jot notes on whether or not it would be in-class or self-learning.

-Finally, be sure to include Zenodo citation at the end (we need to come up with a protocol for this), and an attribution footer.
+_Finally, be sure to include Zenodo citation at the end (we need to come up with a protocol for this) with the RRID, and an attribution footer._

 ### 3. Timeline and Milestones